zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 An interesting consequence of the time-harmonic assumption is the reduction in the number of independent the Maxwell equations from 4 to 2.
 Since the [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, the divergence of Equations 2.17.1 and 2.17.3 (on the left) is mathematically identical to Equations 2.17.2 and 2.17.4 (on the right), respectively.

-Using this method, we can also obtain the expression of [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation):
+Using this method, we can also obtain the expression of [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation) in the frequency domain:

 $$ \tag{2.18}
 	\nabla \cdot \bm{J\_f}(\bm{r}) = - i \omega \rho\_f(\bm{r}).